holoi/holokit-immersal-multiplayer-boilerplate/README.md

 ## Which Coordinate System Synchronization Method Should You Use

 The selction of a coordinate system synchronization method should align with your project's unique requirements.
-If your project involves a "cold start" scenario, then image tracking relocalization is the appropriate choice.
+If your project involves a "cold start" scenario, then two methods from the image tracking relocalization package are appropriate.
 Conversely, for projects requiring "absolute coordinate", the Immersal SDK is the better option.

 To elaborate, "cold start" is preferable for AR projects targeting a general audience.
 This approach is ideal because it doesn't assume that the majority of users will visit a specific location to engage with your AR game.
 The primary benefit of "cold start" AR is its ability to be experienced anywhere, making it widely accessible.
+The selection between external marker and dynamically rendered marker relocalization methods should be based on your specific environment and project needs.
+The external marker method offers a more straightforward setup, as it operates independently, unlike the dynamically rendered approach that requires all client devices to scan the marker on the host's screen.
+Additionally, the external marker method is more error-tolerant.
+AR tracking often becomes inaccurate, and an external marker allows for easier and more frequent relocalization during a session without interrupting the host device, in contrast to using a host device-displayed marker.
+Therefore, for projects involving more than three devices with an accessible external marker, the external marker approach is typically more advantageous.
+Conversely, for projects with only two or three devices where an external marker is not feasible, the dynamically rendered marker method is preferable.

-On the other hand, if your AR project is tailored for specific events, such as exhibitions or museum displays, the "absolute coordinate" approach is recommended.
+If your AR project is tailored for specific events, such as exhibitions or museum displays, the "absolute coordinate" approach is recommended.
 Utilizing a pre-scanned AR map provides more accurate and robust tracking compared to "cold start" setups.
 This method enables AR experiences in larger spaces, surpassing the room-scale limitations typical of "cold start" projects.

 For a comprehensive understanding of multiplayer AR, including its concept and implementation, we recommend reading this [specialized article](https://docs.holokit.io/creators/tutorials/tutorial-x-the-concept-and-implementation-of-multiplayer-ar) on the subject.